blurstudio/hab/README.md

 `identifier1/identifier2/...`

 You specify a configuration using a simple URI of identifiers separated by a `/`.
-Currently habitat only supports absolute uri's.
+Currently hab only supports absolute uri's.

 Examples:
 * projectDummy/Sc001/S0001.00